Braiding Knots in Contact 3-Manifolds: Braiding Knots in contact 3-manifolds

 This family of 1-forms descends to a family of 1-forms on $\Sigma\times [0,1]/\sim$ (because $\phi^*(\alpha_t|_{\Sigma\times \{0\}})=\alpha_t|_{\Sigma\times\{1\}}$).
-Both $\xi_1=ker(\alpha_1)$ and $\xi$ are contact structures supported by $(L,\pi)$ and by Giroux's correspondence they are isotopic.
-Therefore, without loss of generality, we may assume $\xi =ker(\alpha_1)$.
+Both $\xi_{-1}=ker(\alpha_{-1})$ and $\xi$ are contact structures supported by $(L,\pi)$ and by Giroux's correspondence they are isotopic.
+Therefore, without loss of generality, we may assume $\xi =ker(\alpha_{-1})$.

 For large enough $K$, the family of 1-forms $\{\alpha_t\}_t$ is a family of contact 1-forms as: Note that $d\tilde{\lambda}$ is an area form on the page while $d\theta$ vanishes on the page and is positive on the positive normal to the page.
-This implies that the second term of the sum is always positive and therefore $\alpha_t$ is a contact form for sufficiently large $K$.
+This implies that the term which is subtracted is always negative ( $t\in [-1,0)$) and therefore $\alpha_t$ is a contact form for sufficiently large $K$.
 We want to extend this family to the whole $M$, so we need to patch in the solid tori neighborhood of the binding.
-In the neighborhood of the binding we have $\alpha_t=(1+x)d\psi +K\frac{1}{t}d\theta$.
+In the neighborhood of the binding we have $\alpha_t=(1+x)d\psi - K\frac{1}{t}d\theta$.
 We pull back this family through the map $f$ used to glue the solid tori in the definition of the open book.
 With our chosen coordinates we have

 and the pullback family